How does personal property coverage work?

 - Musical instruments

-Keep in mind, insurers usually set limits on certain personal property categories.
+Keep in mind that insurers typically set limits on certain categories of personal property.
 These are called "sub-limits."
-For example, you may have $100,000 in total coverage but you may only be entitled to a smaller, set amount for a singular item.
-If you own a fur coat valued at $15,000, you’d only receive $1,000 because of your policy’s per-item limit.
-Keep in mind, these limits often only apply if the loss is because of theft, and not fire.
+For example, you might have $100,000 in total personal property coverage but may only be entitled to a smaller set amount for a specific item or category of items.

 Below are some examples of personal property that may have a sub-limit.
 Note that the sub-limits for these items may vary among insurance companies or even by state or products.

 - Cash and gold

 You can "schedule an item," also known as adding a "rider" to your policy.
 That simply means you're adding a specific item to your policy.
 You may need to schedule an item if its value exceeds your personal property insurance policy's sub-limits.
 Scheduling items will likely raise your premium, but it ensures you're adequately covered.
 Depending on the value of each item, an appraisal and a clear photo of the item you are scheduling may be required.